 With this system update, Apple gave users the choice to have more power over their computer’s controls.
-This system is called TCC, or “Transparency, Consent, and Control.”
-These controls can make it easy to accidentally block Upwork from your screenshot tool.
+This system is called TCC, or “Transparency, Consent, and Control,” and commonly accidentally blocks Upwork from your screenshot tool.

 To reset your permissions and give Upwork access to take screenshots:

-- First, make sure your Upwork app is current.
+- First, make sure your Upwork Desktop App is current.
 Check here for the latest version.